Purebred Alaskan Malamute Puppies

 Nutrient Requirements for BARF Recipes for dogs

-_If you want any of the below files as a PDF, simply Email and I will send them to you.
-Each of the following graphics link to a larger image of the nutritional analysis of that item from the USDA database (I use another program to import the 'ugly' USDA data and then make them 'pretty' and in a readable format.
+_Each of the following graphics link to a larger image of the nutritional analysis of that item from the USDA database (I use another program to import the 'ugly' USDA data and then make them 'pretty' and in a readable format.
 Most of the Daily % (percentage) numbers are in human terms, although the 'value' column is accurate, for both, since it is the value of the food item, and has nothing to do with dogs or humans.
 I have all of the 'dog values' (as dogs have different requirements for vitamins and minerals than humans.
 Most of the nutrient requirements listed on bags of food, the Internet, etc are are generally MINIMUM requirements and NOT optimum requirements.
 What I use is in both spreadsheet and in book form, mainly from 'Small Animal Clinical Nutrition' and 'National Research Council: Nutrient Requirements of Dogs and Cats'.
 I use the USDA food database, along with nutritiondata.self.com in addition to being an associate member of the American Academy of Veterinary Nutrition and so that I have access to good-quality, science- and fact-based information, along with several DVM Nutritional Vets.
 I also keep on hand a large number of past and current academic and scientific studies from various academic publications.
 I avoid the type of books you would find in the bookstore on the general 'pet shelf' and avoid most of what you can find on the Internet if you do a general search from a search engine.
 I also have access into several DVM publication libraries, due to having access to a huge number of databases (related and unrelated) because I work as an educator, and take advantage of that access.
-Yahoo provides very low-quality search results.
-Google provides fairly commercial results.
-BING tends to provide either the more obscure, or information-based and academic Web sites up.

 Nutrient requirements for Alaskan Malamutes, dogs, using BARF or raw